 How to Write Effectively: Mastering the Core Concepts of Writing

-Image Designed in Canva
+Image designed in Canva

-1. Vocabulary: Choosing the Right Words
+1. Vocabulary: Selecting the Appropriate Words

 Example of Incorrect Usage: The project was done good.